 Raskolinki however, joined Ukrainian Cossack militias fighting the Czar, ( See Link Cossacks and Haredi ) while Sabatniki joined up with Yenish travelers, many of whom were expelled from France and Switzerland, and given land in Poland and Russia to live off their lands.
 Yenish and Sabatniki intermarried, taking on the Ultra Orthodox religion, worshiping in ways of the Sabatniki.

 When the British Mandate of Palestine came into being, Sabatniki were invited to migrate to the British Mandate, as well, with many having already established themselves in the region during the first Aliyah, referring to themselves as Jewish, due to adhering to the teaching of the Old Testament.

-And though they’re neither ethnic Semites, for the most part, (though many Semites have converted to Ultra Orthodoxy under the impression it is the purest form of Judaism) nor ethnic Jewish people; they’re Religious rites and traditions have influenced Judaism of the 20th century to become what we know it as today.
+And though they’re neither ethnic Semites, for the most part, (though many Semites have converted to Ultra Orthodoxy under the impression it is the purest form of Judaism) nor ethnic Jewish people; their Religious rites and traditions have influenced Judaism of the 20th century to become what we know it as today.

-In the meantime, freedom of Secular Jewish people in Israel has been hijacked by Ultra Orthodox Jewish people enforcing their ways to worship upon them; in a land created for them to feel free.
+In the meantime, freedom of Secular Jewish people in Israel has been hijacked by Ultra Orthodox Jewish people ,enforcing their ways to worship upon them; in a land created for them to feel free.

 The Symbol of Law was a Hexagon since the days of King David and King Solomon, both of whom were Judges, after all, a symbol seen to this day in branches of the Judicial systems, for example the ” shield” = badge, known as the Sheriff Star.